 In October of 2013, at the start of my third year of graduate school, I ran my first marathon.

-Today, I’ve run seven half marathons, four marathons, and three 50-mile ultramarathons.
+Today, I’ve run nine half marathons, five marathons, one 31-mile ultramarathon, and three 50-mile ultramarathons.

 Running is not only a metaphor for completing a dissertation and being an academic (focus on the steps immediately ahead of you, be in the moment, the old: “writing a dissertation isn’t a sprint, it’s a marathon” adage.)

 It’s a process that helps clear my mind, give me ideas for work, and build the mental resilience needed to get to all of the academic “finish lines.”